JamesWall-hub/be-echo-chamber/feedback.md

 - [ x ] Patch: Edit an article body
 - [ x ] Patch: Edit a comment body
 - [ x ] Patch: Edit a user's information
-- [ ] Get: Search for an article by title
+- [ x ] Get: Search for an article by title
 - [ x ] Post: add a new user

 ### Harder